Marissa Irvin

 Marissa Irvin Gould (born June 23, 1980) is an American former tennis player and author.
 She reached her highest singles ranking on August 12, 2002, when she became No. 51 in the world.
-Her best result at a Grand Slam was the third round of the French Open, which she achieved three straight years from 2003 to 2005.
-Irvin competed in 22 Grand Slams during her 5-year career.
+Her best performance at a major event was reaching the third round of the French Open, which she achieved three straight years from 2003 to 2005.
+Irvin competed in 22 Grand Slam tournaments during her five-year career.

 Tennis career

 Irvin was named the Southern California Female Junior Player of the Year in 1994 and 1995, and won the Lee Carlson Award as her high school's most outstanding female athlete. as well as the Block "S" Award at Stanford University as the most outstanding female athlete across all sports in the freshmen class.
-The highlight of Irvin's junior career was winning the 1997 U.S. Open title in girls' doubles, partnering Alexandra Stevenson as well as reaching a national ranking of No. 1 in the United States in both singles (1998) and doubles (1997).
+The highlight of Irvin's junior career was winning the 1997 US Open title in girls' doubles, partnering Alexandra Stevenson as well as reaching a national ranking of No. 1 in the United States in both singles (1998) and doubles (1997).
 She reached her highest world junior ranking of No. 1 in doubles and No. 19 singles in 1997.

 She attended Stanford University, where she was named a Stanford Academic Scholar Athlete and a GTE Academic All-American.
 She reached the individual finals at the NCAA Championships in 1999 and 2000, as well as winning it for her team in 1999.
 She was named the 2000 Honda Award winner as the nation's top female collegiate tennis player, was a four-time NCAA All-American and two-time Pac-10 Player of the Year during her two years playing college tennis.